ludij/configurable-app/README.md

 ## How It Works

-The app (`monorepo-test`), elements and components always imports elements and components via stable aliases `@elements` and `@components`.
+The app (`configurable-app`), elements and components always imports elements and components via stable aliases `@elements` and `@components`.
 These aliases point to the `alias-resolver` library, which exports the actual element and component implementations from other libraries.

 When running the `config-handler` plugin, it reads a config file and updates the `alias-resolver` to point to the elements and components accordingly.